mojimould/mould_moji/README.md

-# mould
+# The documents about mould
-mould ni tsuite no file dayo
+- **Mould Analytical Calculation Note**
+    - This document primarily discusses the analytical position calculations of the mould and the conventions used when creating programs.

+- **Mould Database**
+    - This document is mainly used for numerical position calculations of the mould.
+Additional documents will be created as needed over time.

+- **Mould Machining Programs**
+    - These are the actual NC programs.

-Copyright © 2023.
+<sub>Copyright © 2023.</sub>

-This work is owned by the individual creator, not any corporation.
-All rights reserved.
+<sub>This work is owned by the individual creator, not any corporation.
+All rights reserved.</sub>